Rod Sims

-Rodney Graham "Rod" Sims AO (born 1950) is an Australian economist and former public servant.
+Rodney Graham Sims AO (born 1950) is an Australian economist and former public servant.
 Sims served as chair of the Australian Competition & Consumer Commission (ACCC), Australia's competition regulator, from 1 August 2011 to 20 March 2022.

 Described as "the most feared man in Australian business" by the Australian Financial Review, Sims was the longest serving ACCC chair in the agency's history.
+As chair of the ACCC, he was noted for having presided over scrutiny of "Big Tech" companies Google and Facebook.

 Early life and education

 Sims was born in Lorne, Victoria in 1950.
 His father, originally from Colac, ran a general store in Lorne, and died when Sims was 14.
 Sims' mother, originally from Birregurra, would then raise Sims and his three sisters.

 Sims received a scholarship to attend university, and graduated with first class honours degree in Commerce from the University of Melbourne.
 Sims later went on to receive a Master of Economics degree from the Australian National University in Canberra.

 Early career

 Sims worked as a development economist in Papua New Guinea as well as for the Commonwealth Secretariat.
 He was also formerly a Deputy Secretary in the Department of the Prime Minister and Cabinet and in the Department of Transport.